lumixen/esphome-hlink-ac/README.md

     - Outdoor temperature
 4. Text sensor
     - Model name
+    - Debug
+    - Debug discovery

 ## H-link protocol reverse engineering

-H-link specifications aren't publicly available, and this component was built using reverse-engineered data.
-It most likely doesn't cover all possible scenarios and combinations of features that different Hitachi climate devices offer.
+The H-link specifications are not publicly available, and this component was developed using reverse-engineered data.
+As a result, it may not cover all possible scenarios and combinations of features offered by different Hitachi climate devices.

-If you're willing to dive into the protocol communication on your own, this component offers a convenient way to monitor H-link addresses dynamically using text sensors.
-You can add any number of `debug` text sensors that will be polled at the same interval as other known addresses:
+If you are interested in exploring the protocol communication on your own, this component provides several text sensors to help monitor H-link addresses dynamically.
+For instance, you can add multiple `debug` text sensors that will be polled repeatedly:

 ```yaml
 text_sensor: